 The Columbia River system was one of the greatest salmon rivers in the world, home to an estimated 10-16 million fish each year.
 Today, salmon abundance is a fraction of what it once was, and the majority of fish are hatchery-produced.
 Wild stocks are continuing to plummet as they try to survive in a river that has been greatly altered from its natural state.

 The four lower Snake River dams stand between the Columbia River and the high-elevation, pristine, protected wilderness of the Snake River drainage.
 Removing these dams restores access to an area salmon experts believe offers Columbia Basin salmon their best chance of recovery.
 Earlier this year, a Federal Court ruled that the latest federal plan for protecting endangered salmon in the Columbia Basin was fatally flawed.
-Now, for the first time in over a decade, the public has an opportunity to weigh in on a new plan and insist on real action for salmon in the Northwest.
+For the first time in over a decade, the public was able to weigh in on a new plan and insist on real action for salmon in the Northwest.

 — Krasnov (@greennomad61) October 25, 2016